Peer Ledger was founded in 2016 with a clear purpose:

 Chief Executive Officer

-Dawn is the energetic founder and CEO of Peer Ledger.
+Dawn is the energetic founder, President, and Board Chair of Peer Ledger.
 She leads a first-class team of talent passionate about blockchain technology, value creation, and corporate social responsibility.
 Dawn received her Master and Ph.D. degrees in Computer Science from the Technical University of Nova Scotia, now Dalhousie University, in the areas of distributed shared memory and multi-view access control respectively.
 Her publications include 85 papers in the IEEE, ACM, and other venues, and a co-authored book on e-Business Readiness: A Customer-Focused Framework.
 For over a decade, she taught business and technology strategy at the Sobey School of Business where she founded the lean Master of Technology Entrepreneurship and Innovation (MTEI) program to support entrepreneurship in Atlantic Canada.
 She also holds the Scotiabank Professor of Technology Entrepreneurship and Innovation position at Sobey School.
 She served on the Saint Mary’s University Board of Governors for 6 years, and on OASIS Open Board from 2012 to 2018.
 She currently serves on the IWK Health Centre’s Board of Directors.

 A strongly hybrid business-technologist Dawn brings passion, drive, superb execution ability, and strategic thinking to everything she does.
 She led the authorship of the article called “Making Business Sense of e-Commerce” appearing in IEEE Computer and requested for translation to Japanese in Nikkei Computer in 1999.
 Almost 20 years later, she clearly sees the analogy with blockchain and the parallel disruptive models it enables.
 Dawn is the recipient of the World Technology Network’s Award for Software in the Individual Category in 2009, and the Atlantic Regional Women’s Entrepreneurship Award in 2018.